 - If we approve your request for an exception, our approval usually is valid until the end of the plan year.
-This is true as long as your doctor continues to prescribe the drug for you and that drug continues to be safe and effective for treating your condition. - If we say no to your request, you can ask for a review by making an appeal.
+This is true as long as your doctor continues to prescribe the drug for you and that drug continues to be safe and effective for treating your condition. - If we say no to your request, you can ask for another review of our decision by making an appeal.

-Section 6.4 Step-by-step: How to ask for a coverage decision, including an exception
+Section 7.4 Step-by-step: How to ask for a coverage decision, including an exception

-Legal Term A "fast coverage decision" is called an "expedited coverage determination."
+A "fast coverage decision" is called an "expedited coverage determination."